christianengineer/christianengineer.github.io/_posts/2024-02-29-peru-consumer-taste-preference-analyzer-bert-gpt-3-flask-prometheus-analyzes-consumer-feedback-and-market-trends-to-identify-shifting-taste-preferences-guiding-product-development-and-marketing-strategies.md

 ---
-title: Peru Consumer Taste Preference Analyzer (BERT, GPT-3, Flask, Prometheus) Analyzes consumer feedback and market trends to identify shifting taste preferences, guiding product development and marketing strategies
 date: 2024-02-29
+description: For this project, we will be using BERT (Bidirectional Encoder Representations from Transformers) and GPT-3 AI models for analyzing taste trends due to their advanced natural language processing capabilities and ability to understand context in text data.
+layout: article
 permalink: posts/peru-consumer-taste-preference-analyzer-bert-gpt-3-flask-prometheus-analyzes-consumer-feedback-and-market-trends-to-identify-shifting-taste-preferences-guiding-product-development-and-marketing-strategies
-layout: article
+title: Market segmentation, BERT GPT3 AI for taste trends.
 ---

 ## AI Peru Consumer Taste Preference Analyzer